 - Whisk the gluten-free flour, baking soda, and salt in a small bowl and set it aside.

-- Mix the butter, sugars, and vanilla in a stand mixer until creamy.
+- Mix the softened butter, sugars, and vanilla in a stand mixer until creamy.
 Then, add the eggs one at a time, beating after each addition.

 - Slowly add the dry ingredients, mixing well with a rubber spatula.
 Then, mix in the chocolate chips.